How long does UPF last in sun protective clothing?

-The answer is -- sometimes.
-It depends on the type of fabric used and how the fabric was constructed.
+The answers are -- variable and sometimes.
+Because it depends on the type of fabric used and how the fabric was constructed.

-That's because long before you put on your UPF clothing, the sun protective fabric was made in a textiles mill.
+Long before you put on your UPF clothing, the sun protection fabric was made in a textiles mill.
 And did you know there's different ways to make fabric sun protective?!

 There are two ways to make fabric sun protective at the textiles stage of manufacturing: chemical and inherent.